michaelrutherford/orthochrome/README.md

 Its name comes from the silver halide crystals used in traditional film.

 ## Roadmap
 At present, the program is functional, but lacking in features, customization options, and polish.
+Eventually, I may rewrite this program in C++ for easier distribution, depending on how well the Python version works.
 Below is a list of features that I hope to implement on the road to the 1.0 release.

 - [x] Add a GUI